santoshpanda1995/LightweightGCN-Model/README.md

 # LightweightGCN-Model
 A very fast and lightweight model based on Graph Convolutional Network.
+It only contains 0.32M parameters, in comparison if we use a UNet of some depth then it will take 1.92M parameters.Therefore our model is best suitable for real time applications.

 <p float="left">